tye50/MotorLab/README.md

 By changing how fast the control law will control the robot, we can get a safer and better *control loop* (control loop just refers to the code that uses a control law on a motor).

 Rather than running the motors at +1.0 and -1.0, run them at a smaller value.
 If the value is too low, you will get a slow response time, but your oscillations will be lesser.
+If the value is high (e.g. 1.0) it will reach the setpoint really quickly but oscillate a lot.

+For this Bang Bang version, tune the value you are feeding your motor to find a good balance of response time and oscillation.

 Use `void lessBang(Motor left, Motor right) {}`